harpocrates/Encryption/README.md

 ## General

-This is a toy implementation of RSA.
-Keys are generated using a file containing large prime numbers.
+This is a toy implementation of RSA and ECC.
+RSA keys are generated using a file containing large prime numbers.
 Basic number theory functions are defined in another module called `NumberTheory`, which is imported by `RSA`.

 To use, import `RSA`.
 Then, encrypting the number `0123456789` and decrypting it again can be done using the following.